-The main sample is restricted to residents in Missouri only.
-However, the estimation results may underestimate the effect of visitation due to sample selection, and so Tables 9 and 10 show additional analysis with different samples.
-The first and second columns include observations with an out-of-state address.
-In Missouri, St. Louis and Kansas City are the two biggest cities and are on the border with other states.
+Kansas City are the two biggest cities and are on the border with other states.
 In the first column, the sample contains residents in the Kansas City and St. Louis metropolitan areas as well as residents just in Missouri.
-They have a much less re-incarceration rate for two reasons.
-One is that the re-incarceration rate for them may be underestimated, since recidivism outcomes are measured in Missouri only.
+They have a much lower reincarceration rate for two reasons.
+One is that the reincarceration rate for them may be underestimated, since recidivism outcomes are measured in Missouri only.
 Another reason is selecting a better sample, since prisoners must have a reason to be out of state: having families or relatives who support the released prisoners or good behavior in the short run in Missouri.
 The regression results for long-run outcomes show a significantly negative effect now but this may be due to the measurement problem.
-The second column expands samples for all out-of-Missouri observations and the estimated results are similar.
+The second column expands samples for all out-of-Missouri observations.
+The estimated visitation effects are similar but smaller in the short run compared to the first column because those who live outside of Missouri after release are less likely to be visited during incarceration and return to prison in Missouri.